Chingford branch line: British Railways (1948–1994)

 Following nationalisation responsibility for operating the station fell to British Railways (Eastern Region).

 The 1955 Modernisation Plan saw the Chingford line as one of several in north-east London identified for electrification - the others being the Enfield Town Line and the Southbury loop as far as Broxbourne.
 Before this the local MP had described the train service as being run "by the most decrepit engines and the most ramshackle rolling stock imaginable".
 Additionally British Railways were having problems retaining staff who were attracted to better paid industrial jobs, so it was clear that to maintain train services that something needed to change.

 The Chingford line was electrified (to 6.25 kV AC) in the late 1950s, with electric services commencing on 12 November 1960.
 The section from Stratford to Lea Bridge and thence via the Hall Farm curve was also included in this scheme giving a second route to Chingford (the Liverpool Street to Shenfield line had already been electrified by this point) however the work was started but never completed.

 Early electric services were formed of Class 305 EMUs but initial technical problems with these saw replacements by Class 302 and Class 304 EMUs.

 In 1960, the Coppermill Curve was lifted.

 Steam was occasionally seen on passenger services until the end of 1961 and continued on freight services well into 1962.

 In 1967, the Hall Farm Curve from Lea Bridge to Hall Farm Junction (near St James Street) was closed to regular traffic although it is possible occasional goods trains ran until the goods yard at Wood Street closed in 1968.
 Despite being electrified in 1960 it is believed that no electric services ever used the chord.
 The curve was used in steam days to exchange locomotives between Stratford engine shed and the branch.

 Hoe Street station was renamed Walthamstow Central station and became an interchange station and the eastern terminus of the Victoria line with London Underground services starting on 1 September 1968.
 This saw passengers from Chingford and Highams Park changing at Walthamstow for the West End and releasing passenger capacity for the remaining stations in to Liverpool Street.

 On 20 November 1983, the electric supply was upgraded to 25 kV AC.

-When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Railways.
+When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Rail.